CHRIS CLARKE - TRIATHLON COACH

 .webp)

-With over 30 years of experience in endurance sports and coaching, Chris Clarke has had the privilege of competing in numerous triathlons around the world, including qualification for 10 Triathlon World Championships, such as the iconic Ironman World Championship in Kailua-Kona, Hawaii.
+With over 30 years’ experience in endurance sport and coaching, Chris Clarke has competed in triathlons around the world, qualifying for 10 Triathlon World Championships — including the iconic Ironman World Championship in Kailua-Kona, Hawaii.

-Chris’s journey into triathlon didn’t begin with a background in swimming, cycling, or running, but instead through his experience as a former Physical Training Instructor and his lifelong passion for health, fitness, and personal growth.
-He took on triathlon not only as a personal challenge, but to prove to his clients and fellow athletes that you don’t need a background in multi-sport or endless training hours to succeed.
-Chris is a firm believer that, with smart, time-efficient training, anyone can race well across all triathlon distances—even with a busy lifestyle.
+Chris’s journey into triathlon didn’t begin with a background in swimming, cycling, or running.
+Instead, it grew from his years as a PTI (Physical Training Instructor) and a lifelong passion for health, fitness, and personal development.
+He took on triathlon not only as a personal challenge but to demonstrate to clients and fellow athletes that you don’t need a multi-sport background or endless training hours to succeed.
+Chris firmly believes that, with smart, time-efficient training, anyone can perform well across all triathlon distances — even with the demands of a busy lifestyle.

-This unique background has shaped his coaching approach, allowing him to empathise with the challenges athletes face and appreciate the dedication required to reach their full potential.
+This unique foundation has shaped his coaching philosophy, enabling him to genuinely understand the challenges athletes face and appreciate the dedication required to reach one’s full potential.

-Chris’s goal is to help others achieve their endurance ambitions, whether that involves completing their first triathlon or competing at the highest level.
-Through personalised coaching, he aims to inspire, guide, and empower athletes to push their limits and achieve success at any stage of their journey.
+Chris’s mission is to help athletes achieve their endurance goals — whether that means completing their first triathlon or competing on the world stage.
+Through personalised, evidence-based coaching, he aims to inspire, guide, and empower athletes to push their limits and find success at every stage of their triathlon journey.

 IRONMAN TRIATHLON JOURNEY TIMELINE